E-commerce

 What they should not do alone

-Signs of a solid system
+Signs of a strong system

-• Channels are consistent with one another.
+• The channels are consistent with one another.

-• Responses are reliable and actionable.
+• The responses are reliable and actionable.

-Qstomy: accelerating inbound without compromising the experience
+Qstomy: accelerating inbound without degrading the experience

 • Before purchase: answer questions that block conversion.